kanisterio/kanister/examples/postgres-RDS/README.md

 metadata:
   name: dbconfig
 data:
-  region: us-west-2 #Region in which instance is to be created
+  region: <region-name> #Region in which instance is to be created
-  instance_name: test-postgresql-instance  # name of the RDS Instance that would be provisioned
+  instance_name: <instance-name>  # name of the RDS Instance that would be provisioned
 ```

 ## Create secret